 Susan M. Steadman, Ph.D.
 (Executive Director), a longtime Dramatists Guild member, theatre instructor, and director of nearly 70 productions, writes for and about the stage.
 Most recently, her plays have been produced by the St. Louis Actors Theatre; Concord, NC’s Old Courthouse Theatre; and Wilmington, NC’s Outrageous Pelican Productions.
 Among her five published plays and scenes, her feminist take on the Cinderella story has been performed in six countries.
 Publications include the critically lauded Dramatic Re-Visions, and articles in theatre books and periodicals.

-Elizabeth Gordon (Vice President) is an award-winning poet who is making forays into playwriting.
-Her poems and stories have been published in numerous literary magazines, anthologies, and college textbooks.
+Elizabeth Gordon (Vice President) is an award-winning poet who is making forays into playwriting, with short plays produced in Boston, MA; Cary, NC; and Wilmington, NC.
 A Pushcart Prize nominee and recipient of the Tennessee Arts Commission Literary Fellowship for Poetry, she holds an MFA in Creative Writing from Brown University and divides her time between Wilmington, North Carolina and Fitchburg, Massachusetts.
 Find her online at http://www.appalasianwriter.com.

-Patrick Rayno (secretary) after thirty-three years.
-He initially got involved in theatre in 2014 and has since acted in a dozen plays at Sneads Ferry Community Theatre.
+Patrick Raynor (secretary) initially got involved in theatre in 2014 and has since acted in a dozen plays at Sneads Ferry Community Theatre.
 He also has been an assistant director and props manager there.
 His experience with SFCT has given him insights into the dramatic process and has been the catalyst for pursuing playwriting.
 Patrick has appeared as a background extra in several local film and television productions.
 He appeared in a principal role in the locally filmed “Resilience.”
 He resides in Hampstead, NC with his wife, Barbara.

 Brad Field saw his four mock-melodramas first produced aboard the Hiram College Showboat Majestic, touring the Ohio River.
 One of the plays, Lust, Lucre, and Liquor, is available from any bookstore.
 His prize-winning plays staged in the Midwest include Choices and Thin Ice.
-Thin Ice received studio productions at the Cleveland Play House and the Madison (WI) Rep, using Equity actors.
-He has also published short fiction, novels, and academic articles on Shakespeare, Ibsen, O’Neill and Arthur Miller.
+Thin Ice received Equity productions at the Cleveland Play House and Madison Rep. He has also published short fiction, novels, and academic articles on Shakespeare, Ibsen, O’Neill and Arthur Miller.

-Jeremy Steadman has written two published children’s books, but despite his background as an amateur actor, his involvement with PCPP marks his entry into playwrighting.
-He has studied French language and literature and has a degree in Library cience, although he is currently between libraries.
+Jeremy Steadman has written two published children’s books, but despite his background as an amateur actor, his involvement with PCPP marks his entry into playwriting.
+He has studied French language and literature and holds a degree in Library Science.
 He has been acting since childhood—not surprising, with so many theatre practitioners in the family—and performing in musical endeavors as well.
 A former resident of Michigan, Ohio, New Jersey, Texas, and Georgia (not simultaneously), he finds the calm atmosphere in Wilmington to be conducive to his writing habit.

 Richard M. Trask is Emeritus Professor of English, University System of Maryland, author of three books: Beowulf and Judith: Two Heroes, The Complete Writer’s Guide: Questions of Language, A Telling Experience (short stories); actor and singer in community theater productions in Maryland and Southport (Oliver, Pirates of Penzance, etc.); author of a screenplay (in search of an agent), Cosmosis: Worlds Without End; member and performer in Southeastern Oratorio Society (Whiteville, NC), and Carolina Master Chorale.